 Some participants crossed international borders and some were trained in-country.
-The data reported here represents a combination of both types of participants.
+The data

 The Defense Regional Centers for Security Studies are academic-style venues for the exchange of ideas among nations.
 Through courses, seminars, workshops, research, and outreach, the five centers build partner human and institutional capacity.
 The Regional Centers develop, sustain, and facilitate an empowered international and interagency network of current and future security-sector influencers who share common values and perspectives, strive to increase their national capacity to meet internal security needs while contributing to the security of others, and act to promote greater international cooperation.